-Our Stakeholders and why we engage with them How?
+I Our Stakeholders and why we engage with them How?
 (How management and/or directors engaged with and considered our stakeholders) What?
 (What were the key topics of engagement and consideration) Key outcomes and actions (What was the impact of the engagement and/or consideration?)
 Our communities To make a positive difference to the communities we serve in order to improve the lives of our customer base.
-Our communities' interests include removing key barriers to financial inclusion and improving financial awareness and education.
-Participation in the Group Social Impact Programme that delivers community investment The Company participated in the Group Customer, Culture and Ethics Committee at which Group-wide community matters are discussed and overseen by the Group Board Oversight by the Group Board and Customer, Culture and Ethics Committee of community matters and the approach to external engagement regarding the Company's purpose and role in society Community contributions and charitable giving Volunteering Matched employee fundraising Relationships with debt charities Group Social Impact programme Board approved a memorial donation of £140,000 in memory of a colleague which was used to support charitable initiatives aligned with the Group's Social Impact Programme and the colleague's charitable pursuits, including a donation to TutorMate to improve the education of children in a disadvantaged area.
-Group volunteering policy to encourage colleagues to volunteer and make a positive difference in their communities Group approach to external engagement regarding the Company's purpose and role in society embedded Matched employee charitable fundraising The Group Social Impact Programme is aligned to the Group's strategy and purpose and has delivered community investment focused on community, customers and education Our regulators To plan for regulatory change with greater certainty and confidence, to maintain our reputation as a responsible lender and to maintain our sustainable business model.
+Our communities' interests include financial education, addressing the key barriers to financial inclusion, social mobility and improving financial awareness.
+Participation in the Group Social Impact Programme that delivers community investment The Company participated in the Group Customer, Culture and Ethics Committee at which Group-wide community matters are discussed and overseen by the Group Board Oversight by the Group Board and Customer, Culture and Ethics Committee of community matters and the approach to external engagement regarding the Company's purpose and role in society Community contributions and charitable giving Volunteering Matched employee fundraising Relationships with debt charities Group Social Impact programme Group volunteering policy to encourage colleagues to volunteer and make a positive difference in their communities Group approach to external engagement regarding the Company's purpose and role in society Matched employee charitable fundraising The Group Social Impact Programme is aligned to the Group's strategy and purpose and has delivered community investment focused on community, customers and education Our regulators To plan for regulatory change with greater certainty and confidence, to maintain our reputation as a responsible lender and to maintain our sustainable business model.
 Our regulators' interests include conduct, compliance and fair treatment of stakeholders.
-Board members and executive management engaged proactively with regulators via regular face to face and telephone meetings Regulatory risk reporting, including horizon scanning, was carried out and reported to the Company Risk Committee and Board as well as to the Group Executive Committee and Group Risk Committee where appropriate Regulatory engagement and correspondence was reported to and discussed by the Board via the Company Chief Risk Officer (CRO) and Group CEO Dialogue and engagement regarding current products, potential products, customer outcomes and digitisation primarily through the Company CRO Management reports to the Board on the above methods of engagement and the outcomes of such engagement Customer vulnerability and persistent debt Compliance with Consumer Duty rules to deliver good customer outcomes Affordability assessments Our products, our potential products and digitisation Complaint levels and handling Compliance with the Senior Management & Certification Regime Culture Payment holidays and other forbearance options Regulatory changes and the potential impact on our business model and processes Group-wide Operational Resilience Project to ensure compliance with the Operational Resilience Regulations, with Board oversight of the project.
-The Board approved the Company's self-assessment of operational resilience vulnerabilities in compliance with Phase 1 of the regulations Group-wide participation in the Consumer Duty of Care consultation to prepare for the implementation of the Consumer Duty rules, with the Company CRO reporting regularly to the Board on the progress made Business model aligned with regulatory expectations Continued partnership with StepChange Co-operation with the FCA on Borrowers in Financial Difficulty Project
+Board members and executive management engaged proactively with regulators via regular face to face and telephone meetings throughout the year.
+Regulatory risk reporting, including horizon scanning, was carried out and reported to the Company Risk Committee and Board as well as to the Group Executive Committee and Group Risk Committee where appropriate Regulatory engagement and correspondence was reported to and discussed by the Board via the Company Chief Risk Officer (CRO) and Group CEO Dialogue and engagement regarding current products, potential products, customer outcomes and digitisation primarily through the Company CRO Management reports to the Board on the above methods of engagement and the outcomes of such engagement Customer vulnerability, Compliance with Consumer Duty rules to deliver good customer outcomes Affordability assessments Our products, our potential products and digitisation Complaint levels and handling Compliance with the Senior Management & Certification Regime Culture Payment holidays and other forbearance options Regulatory changes and the potential impact on our business model and processes FCA BiFD Plan including ratification of 2021 BiFD Remediation Plan approach Group-wide compliance with the Operational Resilience Regulations, with Board oversight of the project.
+Group-wide participation in the Consumer Duty programme, with the Company CRO reporting regularly to the Board on implementation and embedding.
+Business model aligned with regulatory expectations Continued partnership with StepChange Co-operation with the FCA on Borrowers in Financial Difficulty Project SMCR ways of working Framework